Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 iii) Individual Actions

-- We must try to reduce the personal pollution like smoke from vehicles and bikes, reduce the utilization of plastic thus causing reduce the energy etc.
+- We must try to reduce the personal pollution like smoke from vehicles and bikes, reduce the utilization of plastic thus causing reduction of the energy etc.

 - Masks may be used during any high pollution area.
 Also during the heat wave, we should drink plenty of waters and other liquid food.